Trump admin moves toward promoting broader use of face masks - KVIA

 Trump admin moves toward promoting broader use of face masks

-WASHINGTON (AP) — The Trump administration is formalizing new guidance to recommend that many, if not almost all, Americans wear face coverings when leaving home, in an effort to slow the spread of the new coronavirus.
+WASHINGTON (AP) — The Trump administration is formalizing new guidance to recommend that many Americans wear face coverings when leaving home, in an effort to slow the spread of the new coronavirus.

 The person spoke on condition of anonymity to discuss the proposed guidance before its public release.

-Trump, who was tested again for COVID-19 on Thursday using a new rapid test, indicated Tuesday he would support such a recommendation, potentially even for all Americans regardless of where they live.
-“I would say do it, but use a scarf if you want, you know, rather than going out and getting a mask or whatever.”
+Trump, who was tested again for coronavirus Thursday using a new rapid test, indicated Tuesday he would support such a recommendation.
+“If people wanted to wear them, they can,” he said.

-“It’s not a bad idea, at least for a period of time,” he added.
+“It’s not a bad idea, at least for a period of time,” Trump had said earlier in the week.

 The White House said Trump’s latest test returned a negative result in 15 minutes, and said Trump was “healthy and without symptoms.”

+Vice President Mike Pence announced Thursday that the White House was considering direct payments to hospitals to cover COVID-19 treatment costs for uninsured Americans.

-A Centers for Disease Control and Prevention draft of the guidance would make the covering recommendation apply to nearly all Americans, all over the country, according to a federal official who has seen the draft but was not authorized to discuss it.
+The emerging guidance on masks appeared to be more limited than a Centers for Disease Control and Prevention draft of the guidance, which suggested the recommendation apply to nearly all Americans, all over the country, according to a federal official who has seen the draft but was not authorized to discuss it.

-Some exceptions would be young children under age 2, anyone who has trouble breathing or anyone who is unable to remove the covering without help.
+Officials were expected to limit its geographic scope to just those areas where the virus was spreading rapidly, the official said.
+The formal announcement was expected as soon as Friday.

 Under the previous guidance, only the sick or those at high risk of complications from the respiratory illness were advised to wear masks.
 The new proposal was driven by research showing that some infections are being spread by people who seem to be healthy.